Medical Policy: 02.04.28

 Practice Guidelines and Position Statements

-Several multigene assays have been developed in hopes of providing prognostic and predictive information to aid in decisions regarding adjuvant therapy in patients with state II or III colon cancer.
+Several multigene assays have been developed in hopes of providing prognostic and predictive information to aid in decisions regarding adjuvant therapy in patients with stage 2 or 3 colon cancer.

 - Oncotype DX colon cancer assay (Genomic Health, inc) quantifies the expression of 7 recurrence risk genes and 5 reference genes as prognostic classifier of low, intermediate or high likelihood of recurrence.